demisto/content-docs/docs/partners/adopt.md

 <br/>

-If work on a cloned Github repository from an IDE, please follow the below steps:
+Please follow the below steps if you are working on a cloned Github repository from an IDE:

 1. Locate your company's pack folder and open the `README.md` file.
 Paste the below text into the file: